jsfuentes/Code-Cheatsheet/CSS/cssFundamentals.md

 - div { color: rgb (20%, 50%,0);}

 ## Px vs Em
-he `em` is a scalable unit that is used in web document media. em is a unit that is relative to the currently chosen font size.
+em is a unit that is relative to the currently chosen font size.
 % is also a relative unit, in this case relative to either the height or width of a parent element.
 They are a good alternative to px units for things like the total width of a design, if your design does not rely on specific pixel sizes to set its size.